-Eloping in Style: Edinburgh City Chambers Wedding
+Eloping in style – Edinburgh City Chambers wedding

 Edinburgh City Chambers wedding

-Registry Office Edinburgh wedding – elope in Edinburgh
+Registry Office Edinburgh Wedding – Elope in Edinburgh

 Can anyone get married at the Registry Office in Edinburgh?

-Yes, City Chambers is open for marriage ceremonies and civil partnerships for local residents and visitors.
-These were previously taking place at the Lothian Chambers on Parliament Square.
-Here is a bit of information which might be handy when planning your Edinburgh City Chambers wedding.
+Yes, City Chambers is open for marriage ceremonies and civil partnerships for both local residents and visitors.
+These ceremonies were previously held at Lothian Chambers on Parliament Square.

 European Suite at the City Chambers.Alexander Suite at the city chambers

 How quickly can I get married in Scotland?
-Minimum notice is 29 days, maximum 3 months.

-City Chambers photographer and photoshoot locations
+City Chambers Photography and Photoshoot Locations

-group photos at the City chambersfamily photo outside City Chambers
+group photos at the City chambers

 Photoshoot locations: